Last Updated on by

 The obvious option is to carry one or more spares, but in addition to this always have the second battery in trouser pocket, close to your skin and not in the camera bag.
 This will keep the battery much warmer giving you valuable extra shots before it dies.
 Secondly, when you remove the first dead battery, transfer that to a trouser pocket, the warming effect can squeeze extra shots out of a seemingly dead unit.

-Protect yourself and the camera by shandrew, on Flickr
+shandrew, on Flickr

 The second issue is condensation.
 This occurs when you move from the warm environment of a car or hotel into the cold weather.
 There is no real fast way to clear condensation.
 I have found the best way is to allow the lens to acclimatize in the camera bag with the lens cap off.
 Even then, depending on the conditions it can take 30 minutes to clear.
 One other technique, if the weather is dry, is to turn the camera lens towards any breeze there may be.
 The cold breeze can accelerate the removal of the condensation.

-The effect of condensation by eefeewahfah, on Flickr
+eefeewahfah, on Flickr

 The Rain: Rain can be a nightmare for modern electronic cameras, but again with a little preparation you can protect your equipment.
 The simplest option is a rain cover for your camera and lens.
 This can be a professionally made bag that covers and seals the camera and lens from the elements and have special points for you to access the camera’s controls, or in its most simple form, a clear plastic bag with a strong elastic band around the front of the lens effectively sealing the entire unit.
 In both cases one essential will be a UV or Skylight filter to protect the lens element from rain drops.